tmedwards/sugarcube-2/docs/core/macros.md

 #### Range form

 Iterates through all enumerable entries of the given collection.
 For each iteration, it assigns the key/value pair of the associated entry in the collection to the iteration variables and then executes its contents.
-Valid collection types are: arrays, generic objects, maps, sets, and strings.
+Valid collection types are: arrays, generic objects, integers, maps, sets, and strings.

 ##### Arguments: